progmem/cvtnithm/README.md

 * Open up your ALLS and locate the bundle of unused cables.
 Undo this bundle and find the unused cable containing two PC 4-pin power connectors and a floppy drive connector.
   * This is the cable we'll be using to supply power; there should be _just_ enough length for this cable to reach.
 * Remove the serial brackets by undoing the two PCI bracket screws, unplugging them from the motherboard in the process.
 * Note the `COM_` number on each of the serial ports on the motherboard.
 Plug one IDC cable into each of the serial ports.
-Plug the other end into the CVT2ALLS PCB into its respective `COM_` port.
+Plug the other end into the CVTnithm PCB into its respective `COM_` port.
 * Plug in the two PC 4-pin power connectors.

 ## What about mounting?